OpenBookStore/openbookstore/README.md

 ## Download a binary (WIP)

-Download the executable from https://gitlab.com/myopenbookstore/openbookstore/-/pipelines (download a build artifact with the button on the right).
+Download the standalone executable from [here](https://gitlab.com/myopenbookstore/openbookstore/-/jobs/artifacts/master/download?job=build) (warn: beta).

-It's a 24MB self-contained executable (for Debian GNU/Linux, x86/64).
-You don't need to install a Lisp implementation nor anything to run it.
+It's a 24MB self-contained executable (for Debian Buster GNU/Linux, x86/64 platform).
+You don't need to install a Lisp implementation to run it.
+Unzip the archive and run `openbookstore` from the `bin/` directory.

-There are a couple system dependencies to install.

-On Debian: `apt install rlwrap sqlite3`
+There is a system dependency to install.
+On Debian: `apt install sqlite3`

 ## Run from sources

 Alternatively, install `sbcl` with your package manager:

-    apt install sbcl
+    apt install sbcl rlwrap

 install Quicklisp, the Lisp library manager ([full instructions](https://www.quicklisp.org/beta/#installation)):